tai1235/pizza-delivery-api/README.md

 ## /checkout
 Acceptable method: POST
 ### POST
 **Confirm order and check out.
-This will call the Stripe API to charge specified user's card which included in payload and send email to user using Mailgun API if the payment has been success.
+This will call the Stripe API to charge specified user's card which included in payload and send email to user using Mailgun API if the payment has been success. `paid` member in order's object will set to true after a successful checkout.
 Only user with privilege can pay for their order.**
 - **Required data:** `id`, `stripeToken`
 - **Optional data:** none
 - `token` - must be included in the request's header.